bketelsen/gcru18-vgo/PITCHME.md

 > If an old package and a new package have the same import path, the new package must be backwards-compatible with the old package.

+---

+## Minimal Version Selection

+> Minimal version selection allows modules to specify only minimum requirements for their dependency modules.

 ---?code=sample/go/server.go&lang=golang&title=Golang File